DavidCabal/FreeBrowserChat/README.md

-# node-real-time-examples
+# Free Browser Chat
 The project name is a little confusing.
-What this actually contains is Node real time examples.
+What this actually contains is a free chat app that works in the browser.

 # Quick Start Instructions
 * clone repo